-- Contribute to an effective and ethical organization. - Use information technology to support effective decision making in the business organization. - Analyze markets, economic environments and associated trends at the macro and micro levels. - Express and apply quantitative information in order to make sound decisions and solve problems in the business environment.
+- Upon successful completion of this program, students will be able to: - Contribute to an effective and ethical organization. - Use information technology to support effective decision making in the business organization. - Analyze markets, economic environments and associated trends at the macro and micro levels. - Express and apply quantitative information in order to make sound decisions and solve problems in the business environment.